npezzotti/gochat/README.md

 # Todo

-* Room external IDs
-* * Add database table for external Ids
-* * Replace all references to Id with external ID
 * User external IDs
 * * Add database table for external Ids
 * * Replace all references to Id with external ID